Aggressive US Naval Academy Military Defense Attorneys

 Navy sailors stationed at US Naval Academy merit the best court martial attorneys available to represent them at their court martial or ADSEP board.

-If you or a family member are stationed at US Naval Academy and are accused of a military crime such as sexual assault or if you are facing an administrative separation, NJP/Captain’s Mast, or a reprimand, then contact our military defense lawyers right away.
+If you or a family member are stationed at US Naval Academy and are accused of a military crime such as sexual assault or if you are facing an administrative separation, NJP/Captain’s Mast, or a reprimand, then contact our military lawyers right away.